Calcium reactor

-The bubble counter measures carbon dioxide.
+A bubble counter is used to visually (or audibly) measure the carbon dioxide rate (bubbles per minute).
 The flow rate of carbon dioxide is monitored so that the dissolved gas goes into the solution, with a minimum unconsumed.
-A needle valve or solenoid valve regulates the CO2 bubble rate.
+A needle valve or solenoid valve generally attached to the CO_{2} regulator regulates the CO_{2} bubble rate.
 Valves with precise adjustment abilities improve bubble control.